progress612/NUS_Research_Program/README.md

 # NUS Research Program: Dynamic Treatment Regime in Parkinson's Disease

 Save some files that needed to share.
-Code related files are all stored in R_code.
+Core codes are all in PD_DTR.Rmd.
+After some days I will also upload my thesis about this project.

 ## Data Sources

 The data to reproduce the analyses has to be obtained from https://www.ppmi-info.org/ and placed in the raw-data directory.
+I suggest you download the whole repository in https://github.com/jkrijthe/pdmed and place PD_DTR.Rmd inside.

 ## Acknowledge